 Five solutions to address the Webster Substation transformer overload were developed.
 These options were reviewed for the best solution in terms of cost, construction, and future use.
 Project estimates are included in Appendix A. There are no other substation overloads in the area that a similar project could address.
-Figure 4.1 below helps emphasize the and the substation set of the substati transformers
+Figure 4.1 below helps emphasize the solution solution and its assets in relation to the surrounding transmission lines and substations.